jftuga/universe/README.md

 ## Remove Files

-- git rm file.xyz
+- git rm file.xyz # this also deletes the file from the local file system!
 - git commit -am "rm"
 - git push

 ## Revert The Last Change